-Nothing like cooking with fire, there is just something primal and satisfying about it.
+Nothing beats cooking with fire — there’s just something primal and satisfying about it.
 So when my range started to act up, I naturally started shopping for one.
 I was willing to pay to get a propane tank installed.
-Unfortunately due to regulations and how my house is set up, I would have needed the tank detached from my house, thus I would have needed to put the line underground ( IE $$$).
-I was again beaten up … damn it
+Unfortunately, due to regulations and how my house is set up, I would have needed the tank detached from my house, which meant running the line underground (i.e., $$$).
+I was beaten again… damn it.

-Here is a little comparison of the 3 main contender
+Here’s a little comparison of the three main contenders.

 Gas

-Pros: robust ( you can swing your pan around and won’t scratch anything), sexy, good heat control
+Pros: Robust (you can swing your pan around without scratching anything), sexy, good heat control.

-Cons: Price ( unless you are willing to put a lot of money, entry to mid-level there are no difference other than look, lots of heat radiate in your kitchen, need great ventilation, safety concern with gas
+Cons: Price (unless you’re willing to spend a lot, there’s no real difference between entry and mid-level models other than looks), lots of heat radiates into your kitchen, needs great ventilation, safety concerns with gas.

 Induction

-Pros: Very little heat wasted in kitchen, easy to clean ( food doesn’t cook on the glass) , safer ( as the glass is not burning hot), precise heat control, boil water fast
+Pros: Very little heat wasted in the kitchen, easy to clean (food doesn’t cook onto the glass), safer (the glass doesn’t get burning hot), precise heat control, boils water fast.

-Cons: still expensive, scratch easily if you are not careful, need induction capable pans and pot, may emit noise/whistling
+Cons: Still expensive, scratches easily if you’re not careful, needs induction-capable pans and pots, may emit noise/whistling.

 Smoothtop

-Cons: glass surface is very hot thus cooking any spill, harder to clean, scratch easily if not careful, cooking is uneven and temperature fluctuate a lot
+Cons: The glass surface gets very hot, so any spills cook onto it; harder to clean; scratches easily if not careful; cooking is uneven and temperature fluctuates a lot.

 I decided to go with the second-best option and got myself a top-of-the-range induction range.
-This is a Cafe range and the reason I picked this one up is due to the configuration of the elements.
+This is a Cafe range, and the reason I picked this one is the configuration of the elements.
 Only this one and the Benchmark had a similar setup.

-It has 11″ and 2x 8″ elements so I have 3 usable elements at any time.
+It has an 11″ element and two 8″ elements, so I have three usable elements at any time.

-If you are looking for a new range, make sure you check this out carefully.
-A lot of them have a stupid configuration where you cant use 2 pans at once.
+If you’re looking for a new range, make sure you check this out carefully.
+A lot of them have a silly configuration where you can’t use two pans at once.

 Usage

-As you can probably guess, I cook quite a lot so this range does see some action every day.
-It’s a beast at boiling water, 4 cups of water in 3 minutes!
-Yes 3 minutes for a full rolling boil, impressive.
+As you can probably guess, I cook quite a lot, so this range sees some action every day.
+It’s a beast at boiling water — 4 cups of water in 3 minutes!
+Yes, 3 minutes for a full rolling boil.
+Impressive.

 Heating a pan is ultra-fast.
-I’m used to start the element with the pan, go take a shower, watch a series on Netflix and then come back to check if the pan is hot yet.
-Ok, I may have exaggerated a bit here but it does take a lot of time to pre-heat the pan on smooth top.
-With induction, you better have your food ready to go or you will burn your pan.
-Talking about pan, I pre-heat them at medium heat as I’m told induction is so powerful that on high it can easily warp a pan.
-Don’t want that to happen on my All-Clad`s 🙂
+I used to start the element with the pan, go take a shower, watch a show on Netflix, and then come back to check if the pan was hot yet.
+Ok, I may have exaggerated a bit here, but it did take a lot of time to pre-heat a pan on a smoothtop.
+With induction, you’d better have your food ready to go, or you’ll burn your pan.
+Speaking of pans, I pre-heat them at medium heat, as I’m told induction is so powerful that on high, it can easily warp a pan.
+Don’t want that happening to my All-Clad’s 🙂

-Ok, so it’s great at heating up but what about simmering?
-It works as well.
-I temper chocolate and this is all done on low heat and have not burned any chocolate so far.
-Also, the reaction time when you adjust heat is instantaneous.
-From a full rolling boil you just drop the heat to medium and water stop boiling in a snap.
+Ok, so it’s great at heating up, but what about simmering?
+It works just as well.
+I temper chocolate, and it’s all done on low heat — I haven’t burned any chocolate so far.
+Also, the reaction time when you adjust the heat is instantaneous.
+From a full rolling boil, you just drop the heat to medium, and the water stops boiling in a snap.

 Conclusion

-If I would move and had the option to go with gas would I switch?
-Arrgggh definitely tempting and I would need to think about it.
-As much as I always wanted gas the logical choice is induction for sure.
+If I moved and had the option to go with gas, would I switch?
+Arrgggh, definitely tempting — I’d need to think about it.
+As much as I’ve always wanted gas, the logical choice is induction, for sure.